objarni/bridgestatus/README.md

 How to run UI
 -------------
-Bring up bridge.html in your favority (past IE8) browser.
+Bring up bridge.html in your favorite (past IE8) browser.
 Enter your gbg-data API key in the bottom field.
 Hit "Check" as many times as you like.

 How to run tests
 ----------------
-Open tests.html and they will run.
+Open runtests.html and they will run.